Airconnex/aeropage-wordpress/readme.txt

 <p><img src="assets/Untitled%207.png" alt="Untitled"></p>
 <p><img src="assets/Untitled%208.png" alt="Untitled"></p>
 <h2 id="posts-preview">Posts Preview</h2>
-<p>You can see a preview of how your posts would look in a Wordpress loop by click on the â€˜postsâ€™ view.
+<p>You can see a preview of how your posts would look in a Wordpress loop by click on the "posts" view.
 This can be used to confirm the Post Title, Image and Excerpt are correct before you syncronize with Wordpress.</p>
 <p><img src="assets/Untitled%209.png" alt="Untitled"></p>
 <h2 id="syncronizing-with-airtable">Syncronizing with Airtable</h2>
 <p>Once your data is setup in Aeropageâ€¦</p>
 <ul>
 <li>Open the settings.</li>
-<li>Click on the â€˜tokenâ€™ field to copy it.</li>
+<li>Click on the "token" field to copy it.</li>
-<li>Go back to Wordrpress plugin, â€˜create postâ€™ page.</li>
+<li>Go back to Wordrpress plugin, "create post" page.</li>
 <li>Paste your token into the API Token field.</li>
 </ul>
 <aside>